sevas/showoff_dvcs-intro/versionning/02_scenario.md

 # Reverting commented parts one by one!

-* This will be very error prone
+* this will be very error prone
-* Not to mention, unproductive.
+* not to mention, unproductive.
-* You will probably make a mistake
+* you will probably make a mistake

 !SLIDE